esoadamo/thesis/chapters/06 Solutions.md

 ### Synology

-Given that Synology requires an initial setup, it may be necessary for the family to consult with a professional for the initial setup.
+Given that Synology requires an initial setup, it may be necessary for the family to consult with a professional to perform it for them.
 Even after that, Synology does not provide easy solutions to all outlined problems, and the family will need to keep care of the device -- e.g., monitoring that the device is not after its end of life and still receives regular security updates.

 #### Security

 To replace the vulnerable Microsoft Office suite, the family can use the Synology web-based office suite.
 Though, as it uses its own storage format, this approach again presents the possible problem of some features not being fully supported by the Synology office.

-Next, there needs to be a password manager from Synology.
+Next, Synology does not offer any password manager directly.
 Of course, it is possible to self-host a password manager such as BitWarden using the generic Docker container feature of some of the Synology models.
 However, I advise against that, as the family members cannot be expected to maintain a self-hosted password manager in a secure and safe manner.

 Even though Synology can be used as an SSO source, it first needs to be configured as such with any application that should support it, making it unfeasible for the family.